Fate/Stay Night: Heaven's Feel II. Lost Butterfly: Plot

-Shirou and Rin seek out Illyasviel von Einzbern to form an alliance but find her in battle with Zōken and the shadow, which unleashes the corrupted Saber to subdue Berserker so it can devour him.
+Shirou and Rin seek out Illyasviel von Einzbern in hopes of forming an alliance, but find her battling Zōken and the shadow, which unleashes the corrupted Saber to subdue Berserker so it can devour him.
 While Archer can drive Zōken's Assassin off, the shadow mortally wounds him and severs Shirou's left arm before retreating.
 Before dying, Archer cuts off his left arm and transplants it onto Shirou to save his life.
 Having lost their Servants, Rin and Illya move into the Emiya household to plan their next step while helping Shirou get used to his new arm, now sealed with a holy cloth as his body cannot handle Archer's power within.
-However, as Rin grows closer to Shirou, Sakura becomes jealous and asks him if he loves her romantically, to which Shirou affirms he does – resulting in the two having sex.
+However, as Rin grows closer to Shirou, Sakura becomes jealous and asks him if he loves her romantically, to which Shirou affirms he does–resulting in the two having sex.

 One night, Sakura sleepwalks throughout the city and kills several people.
 The Servant Gilgamesh attacks her, but the shadow devours him.
 Sakura then returns to the Emiya household, and Shirou realizes the shadow comes from her.
-Bedridden from injuries inflicted by Gilgamesh, Sakura is told by Illya that she has become the vessel for the Holy Grail and thus does not have long to live.
-Later, Illya – who is secretly Kiritsugu Emiya's biological daughter and therefore Shirou's adoptive sister – lets go of her grudge against him over seemingly abandoning her after overhearing Taiga talk about how he tried to return to her before his death.
-Meanwhile, Shirou is approached by Zōken, who reveals the shadow is a piece of the Holy Grail from ten years ago that he put inside Sakura and claims it is not his ally – in fact, he can barely keep it contained.
+Bedridden from injuries inflicted by Gilgamesh, Sakura is told by Illya that she has become the vessel for the Holy Grail; thus, she has little time left.
+Later, Illya–who is secretly Kiritsugu Emiya's biological daughter and therefore Shirou's adoptive sister–lets go of her grudge against him over seemingly abandoning her after overhearing Taiga talk about how he tried to return to her before his death.
+Meanwhile, Shirou is approached by Zōken, who reveals the shadow is a piece of the Holy Grail from ten years ago that he put inside Sakura and claims it is not his ally–in fact, he can barely keep it contained.
 Zōken tells Shirou the only way to stop the shadow is to kill Sakura, as he is the only one she trusts enough to let close, but he cannot bring himself to do it.

 Seeing herself as a burden to Shirou, Sakura orders Rider to protect him and returns to the Matō estate, with Shirou giving chase.
 However, Shinji attempts to rape Sakura once she arrives, blaming her for his inability to become a magus.
-Threatened by Shirou discovering Shinji has raped her for years, Sakura panics and kills her adoptive brother.
+Threatened by Shirou discovering that Shinji has raped her for years, Sakura panics and kills her adoptive brother.
 As Sakura realizes what she has done, the shadow fuses into her body and corrupts her.